The Enhanced Nurse Licensure Compact Explained

 4. Short-term jobs like travel nursing.
 Travel nurses with compact nursing licensure enjoy a streamlined process when applying to work in other compact nursing states.

-“In states like Florida, that is tourism-driven, Florida requires a tremendous amount of travel nurses to supplement the workforce in peak season,” Puentes said.
+“In states like Florida, which is tourism-driven, Florida requires a tremendous amount of travel nurses to supplement the workforce in peak season,” Puentes said.
 “This will allow Florida to be prepared and not have a delay in the licensing process.”

 Which states are part of the eNLC?